flautarian/pizzapp/backend/README.md

         .\bin\windows\kafka-server-start.bat .\config\server.properties

 In project:
-    - Run the order, stock and email configurations and test the project with test-postman-collection.json
+    - Run the pizzaDto, stock and email configurations and test the project with test-postman-collection.json